 Communication with Persons with Disabilities

 When communicating with a person with a disability, WSPS will do so in a manner that takes into account the person's disability.
-WSPS commits to provide training on customer service to all current and future employees, volunteers and contract trainers.
+WSPS commits to provide training on customer service to all current and future employees, volunteers and contractors.
 This training will include how to interact and communicate with persons with various types of disabilities.

 Notice of Disruption in Services